Hustle (1975 film): Plot

-Police Lieutenant Phil Gaines and Nicole Britton, high-priced call girl and the lieutenant's girlfriend, have their weekend plans dashed when Gaines receives a call that a dead woman was found on the beach.
-Before he leaves, the two plan a romantic group of field trip to Rome.
+Los Angeles Police Lieutenant Phil Gaines and his girlfriend Nicole Britton, a high-priced call girl, have their weekend plans dashed when Gaines receives a call that a dead woman was found on the beach.
+Before he leaves, the two plan a romantic trip to Rome.
 At the police precinct, Gaines and his partner, Sergeant Louis Belgrave, meet Marty and Paula Hollinger, and ask Marty to view the deceased to see if it is his daughter, Gloria.
 Upon seeing Gloria's naked lifeless body, Marty punches Gaines in the face, screaming they should have covered her up.
 Sergeant Belgrave insists they charge Marty with assault, but Gaines apologizes for not covering the girl.

-Los Angeles Police Department, Gaines enters an interrogation room to find Belgrave and another police officer beating a confession out of Freddie, an Albino man.
+Gaines enters a police interrogation room to find Belgrave and another police officer beating a confession out of Freddie, an Albino man.
 Infuriated by their brutality, Gaines orders the prisoner released and given something to eat.
 Gaines then learns that Jerry Bellamy, a murderer he arrested, was paroled after only serving five years of his two life sentences.
 Gaines goes to his office and stares wistfully at a seven-year old calendar showing the Roman coliseum.
 That night, Marty lies in bed picturing his daughter, Gloria, as she grew from a toddler to teenager.
 Paula reminds him they lost Gloria a long time ago.
 Meanwhile, Gaines stands on his balcony overlooking Los Angeles, while Nicole has phone sex with a client.
 When Nicole hangs up, she complains her job is getting harder every day.
 Gaines suggests she quit, but is silent when she asks if he will take care of her.
 To lighten the mood, Nicole encourages him to reminisce about the love affair he had when he visited Rome.
 The next day, Belgrave and Gaines brief their boss, John Santoro, on the Gloria Hollinger case.
 Although she tested positive for semen, there was no sign of rape.
 Plus, blood tests indicate that Gloria died of suicide.
 After learning her father Marty is a nobody, Santoro tells them to close the file.
 Meanwhile, Nicole entertains mob attorney, Leo Sellers, on his yacht.
 Sellers goes ashore to make a telephone call.
 In Akron, Ohio, his call is answered by a man at a telephone booth.
 Three men leave a union meeting hall, and are killed when the car explodes.
 Afterward, the man tells Sellers it is done, and hangs up.